CongLeSolutionX/MSE_CPSC-543-Software_Maintenance/docs/Software_Maintenance/Chapter_8/Chapter_Summary.md

 ----

-# Chapter 8: Reuse and Reusability - Summary
+# Chapter 8: Reuse and Reusability

+## A Textual Summary

 Chapter 8 explores the critical concept of software reuse and reusability as a means to address common problems like low productivity and poor software quality in software development and maintenance.
 The chapter breaks down the "why, what, and how" of software reuse.